 SUPPLEMENTAL READINGS: Collinson (1983), Chapters 8 and 9.

-Before you start, make sure you have the most recent distribution of the PmagPy software (see PmagPy website) and see instructions in Problem 2 in Chapter 5 for help in accessing the data files.
-Find the data files for these problems in the Essentials_Examples/Chapter_9 directory.
+Before you start, make sure you have the most recent distribution of the PmagPy software (see PmagPy website) and see instructions in the Preface for help in accessing the data files.
+Find the data files for these problems in the Chapter_9 directory.

 The remanence vectors in the Chapter_9 directory saved in zijd_example.csv were measured during the thermal demagnetization of a specimen.
 The first column is the specimen name.
 The second is the temperature to which the specimen was heated, before cooling in zero field.
 The next columns are intensity, declination and inclination respectively for each treatment step.

-a) Write a python program in a Jupyter notebook to make a Zijderveld diagram using python.
+a) Write a python program in a Jupyter notebook to make a Zijderveld diagram.

 Follow these steps: 1) Read in the data.
 2) Convert the vectors to x,y,z.
 3) Plot x versus -y using some solid symbol and then connect those dots with a line.
 This is the horizontal projection of the vector so x should be on the horizontal axis and -y should be up.
 (Think about this!
 You are plotting a map view and Y is the East direction.
 So +y should be to the right of x.)
 4) Now plot x versus -z.
 Here again the projection is unusual because +z is the down direction.
 Therefore it should be down.
 [It is -z that is up!]
 Use a different (open) symbol for these points and plot them on the same plot as your x,y data.